Distance: 50 miles

 End of the Ride

-The Bethesda Trolley Trail leads North out of Bethesda and I followed it to the end.
+The Bethesda Trolley Trail leads North out of Bethesda and I followed it North to Rockville.
 The Trolley Trail is a little more ambiguous as it ends abruptly around Edson Lane.
 However the trail is an important almost complete trail connection to Rockville and the rest of the county.